Being a Galveston County Election Worker

 Galveston County is a Vote Center county.
 That means that workers may be asked to serve anywhere in the county.
 The attempt is made to keep workers in the communities where they live whenever possible.

-Election workers are paid $10 per hour except on Election Day during primaries.
+Election workers are paid $12 per hour.
 All election workers are required to attend approximately 4 hours of training and will be compensated for that time in most cases.
-Overtime at $15 per hour is paid for over 40 hours in a work week by the county’s pay period.
+Overtime at $18 per hour is paid for over 40 hours in a work week by the county’s pay period.